 - Using citation management software for gathering studies

 - Using article screening and selection tools like Covidence

 - Guidance on the research synthesis process and protocol development

 - Finding and evaluating systematic reviews that have already been published

 Librarians who write the search methodology section of the review should be included as a co-author.
 Librarians who collaborate on search strategy formation and/or citation management should be acknowledged in the final publication.

-From December 2017 through November 2018, Cornell University Library is piloting an unlimited license to Covidence for members of the Cornell community located on the main campus in Ithaca, NY.
+Cornell University Library has an unlimited license to Covidence for members of the Cornell community located on the main campus in Ithaca, NY.
 Sign up for access to Covidence here and visit our resource guide for more information.